Go Back

 • 1 cup all purpose flour

-• 1 tablespoon salt (use non-iodized table salt or fine sea salt)
+• 1 Tablespoon salt (use non-iodized table salt or fine sea salt)

-• teaspoon instant yeast (one envelope)
+• teaspoons instant yeast (one packet)

-• 2 tablespoon unsweetened cocoa powder
+• 2 Tablespoons unsweetened cocoa powder

 • ¼ cup brown sugar